dakom/awsm-renderer/README.md

 This really depends on the specific needs of a project.
 Some examples:

 * no culling at all (e.g. a fighting game)
 * portal-based (e.g. a first-person shooter in an interior)
-* space partitiong (e.g. in an open world game).
+* space partitioning (e.g. in an open world game).
 * quadtrees (e.g. in top-down view)

 However, due to the visibility buffer optimization, the impact of rendering unnecessary geometry does not reach the shading stage.
 Also, frustum culling will eliminate other game world objects... so the only optimization would really be to reduce the frustum culling tests which are already very cheap.